 - 4.6.1.1 The safety performance of the system where ETCS is applied is crucially dependent not only upon the performance of ETCS itself, but also upon the quality of data from sources external to ETCS, transferred to ETCS.
-Therefore requirements are placed on the corresponding processes where necessary.
-These requirements demand that the process being adopted shall be of a quality level that is appropriate to the required safety level.
-This should be interpreted to mean that - the criticality of the data need to be determined from an overall railway system safety perspective
+Therefore requirements indicated in section 9 are placed on the corresponding processes where necessary. - 4.6.1.2 The above does not imply that processes need harmonising; in fact the definition of the processes is outside the scope of this document.